yuan-jiang/kobot/README.md

 # Kobot [![Gem Version](https://badge.fury.io/rb/kobot.svg)](https://badge.fury.io/rb/kobot)

-Kobot is a simple tool to automate the clock in or clock out operation on the web service provided by [KING OF TIME](kingtime.jp) by leveraging [Selenium WebDriver](selenium.dev), and with Google Gmail service email notification can also be sent to notify the results.
+Kobot is a simple tool to automate the clock in or clock out operation on the web service provided by [KING OF TIME](https://www.kingtime.jp/) by leveraging [Selenium WebDriver]( https://www.selenium.dev/), and with Google Gmail service email notifications can also be sent to notify the results.

 It is meant for use only by one working under the discretionary labor system or flexible hours where the daily record is still required regardless of the actual start or end time